paulpleela/e-commerce/README.md

 ### Cart & Checkout

 * **Shopping Cart:** Users can view all the products in their cart and edit the quantity or remove a product from the cart.
+This feature is available in the navbar from every page.
 * **Checkout Summary:** Users can view a summary of all the products in their cart and see the total cost.
 ![cart & checkout](https://i.imgur.com/GgZXxKK.png)